-- 4.126 The Council wants all residents to be able to enjoy their gardens and optimise their use as private amenity space.
+- 4.154 The Council wants all residents to be able to enjoy their gardens and optimise their use as private amenity space.
 It is supportive in principle of development such as sheds, greenhouses, domestic garages, summer houses / home offices in rear gardens.
-However, structures in gardens need to be carefully considered to ensure that they don't harm visual amenity, lead to the unacceptable loss of garden space or harm the amenity of adjoining neighbours etc. For that reason Policy Q14 seeks to keep such structures 1m back from boundaries to removes the physical bulk away from neighbouring properties and allow adequate space around the structure for maintenance of it and the boundary treatment. - 4.127 Garden sheds and other similar tall structures in front gardens (especially small front gardens) will rarely be acceptable due to their adverse impact on visual amenity.
+However, structures in gardens need to be carefully considered to ensure that they don't harm visual amenity, lead to the unacceptable loss of garden space or harm the amenity of adjoining neighbours etc. For that reason Policy Q14 seeks to keep such structures in rear gardens 1m back from boundaries to removes the physical bulk away from neighbouring properties and allow adequate space around the structure for maintenance of it and the boundary treatment. - 4.155 Garden sheds and other similar tall structures in front gardens (especially small front gardens) will rarely be acceptable due to their adverse impact on visual amenity.
+Where heritage assets are not impacted structures in conventional, small front gardens should generally not exceed 1.5m in height and should, where possible, be screened by planting.
+Where structures in front gardens involve heritage assets, they will generally be expected to not exceed 1.1m and should not harm the special interest of the asset (including its setting).